swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 tests written with the testing library.
 Import both XCTest and Testing if a source file contains mixed test content.

-### Interoperability between Swift Testing and XCTest
+### Use interoperability between Swift Testing and XCTest

 <!-- TODO: withKnownIssue and Test.cancel interop -->

 Interoperability is a feature that enables XCTest's assertions to work with Swift Testing, and Swift Testing's expectations to work with XCTest.
-You can use this to share common test helpers between XCTest and Swift Testing test cases.
+You can use interoperability to share common test helpers between XCTest and Swift Testing test cases.

 For example, you can replace [`XCTAssert()`](https://developer.apple.com/documentation/xctest/1500669-xctassert)